Textualize/textual/docs/widgets/rich_log.md

 !!! tip

-    See also [Log](../widgets/log.md) which is an alternative to `TextLog` but specialized for simple text.
+    See also [Log](../widgets/log.md) which is an alternative to `RichLog` but specialized for simple text.

 - [X] Focusable
 - [ ] Container